-At the same meeting on 16 February 2022, the Nomination and Remuneration Committee reviewed the level of achievement of the quantitative and qualitative targets to which the long-term variable remuneration for 2021 is tied, according to the Deferred Annual Bonus Scheme 2019-2021.
-2021 being the last year of the Scheme, up to 50% of the deferred variable remuneration for the three-year period, depending on the achievement of: (i) the adjusted EBIDTA-A and ROCE targets included in the Strategic Plan 2019-2021 for 2021; (ii) the cumulative consolidated adjusted EBIDTA-A target over the three years of the Scheme; and (iii) the qualitative assessment of the Strategic Plan 2019-2021, for which the Nomination and Remuneration Committee received a prior report from the Strategy and Investment Committee.
+On 15 February 2023 the Nomination and Remuneration Committee also reviewed the level of achievement of the quantitative and qualitative targets to which the long-term variable remuneration for 2022 is tied, according to the Deferred Annual Bonus Scheme 2022-2024.
+2022 being the first year of the Scheme, up to 25% of the deferred variable remuneration for the three-year period corresponds to that year, depending on the aggregate achievement of the EBIDTA and EBITDA - CAPEX targets set in the Strategic Plan 2022-2024 for 2022.

-Accordingly, the sums corresponding to the Executive Chairman (the only Director with executive duties) for the performance of executive duties in the reporting period (2021), according to his contract and the Directors' Remuneration Policy 2019-2021 and after the corresponding verifications by the Nomination and Remuneration Committee, were as follows:
+Accordingly, the sums corresponding to the Chairman of the Board (the only Director with executive duties) for the performance of executive duties in the reporting period (2022), according to his contract and the Directors' Remuneration Policy 2022-2024 and after the corresponding verifications by the Nomination and Remuneration Committee, are as follows:

-- Fixed remuneration: 1,504,655 euros gross (1,500,000 euros gross of fixed cash remuneration and 4,655 euros gross in kind)

-- Short-term ordinary annual variable remuneration: 1,593,733.37 euros gross.

-- Deferred annual variable remuneration: 1,897,671 euros gross.
-A provision for this amount has been recognised in the annual accounts at 31 December 2021, as a provisional estimate of the deferred annual bonus corresponding to the Chairman of the Board of Directors (as executive Director and for the performance of executive duties) and it will be paid in 2023 to the extent that the Executive Chairman remains with the Group at the date of the payment, as explained earlier.
-It should be borne in mind that in 2021, the last year of the Deferred Variable Remuneration Scheme (2019-2021), 50% of the variable remuneration for the three-year period was determined.
+- Fixed remuneration: 1,508,000 euros gross (1,500,000 euros gross of fixed cash remuneration and 8,000 euros gross in kind). - Short-term ordinary annual variable remuneration: 1,500,000 euros gross.
+The lowering of the cap on this bonus to 100% of the annual fixed remuneration has been taken into consideration here, assuming that the General Meeting will approve the lowering of that cap (at the same general meeting at which this Report is to be put to an advisory vote).
+Otherwise, the annual variable remuneration that would have corresponded to the Executive Chairman had that new cap not been applied, would be 1,931,719 euros gross. - Deferred annual variable remuneration: 1,125,000 euros gross.
+A provision for this amount has been recognised in the annual accounts at 31 December 2022, as a provisional estimate of the deferred annual bonus corresponding to the Chairman of the Board (as executive Director and for the performance of executive duties) and it will be paid in 2024, provided that the Executive Chairman is still in the Group at that time, as explained earlier.
+It should be borne in mind that 25% of the variable remuneration corresponding to the three-year period was determined in 2022, the first year of the Deferred Annual Bonus Scheme 2022-2024.

-In addition, during the reporting period (2021), the Executive Chairman received the sum of 897,081.36 euros gross as deferred annual variable remuneration for 2019, payable in 2021.
-A provision for that amount had been recognised in the 2019 accounts.
+In addition, during the reporting period (2022), the Executive Chairman received the sum of 1,058,191.51 euros gross as deferred annual variable remuneration for 2020, paid in 2022.
+A provision for that amount had been recognised in the 2020 accounts.